lordboba/vector/README.md

 ## 🤝 Team

-Built with ❤️ by the Vector team during [Hackathon Name]
+Built with ❤️ by Direction and Magnitude

 ---